 Lewis's international coverage also includes spending six weeks in Brazil in 2014 handling logistics and reporting on the World Cup.
 In 2015, he did the same in Canada for the Women's World Cup.

 In 2010, the Dart Center for Journalism and Trauma at Columbia University awarded him a prestigious Ochberg Fellowship.
 The Fellowship is designed to improve reporting on violence, conflict and tragedy.
 Lewis has continued his work with the Dart Center and has trained reporters on behalf of the organization in Trinidad and Tobago and the Cayman Islands.

-Lewis began his public radio career in 1992 at NPR member station WUFT in Gainesville, Florida, where he was an executive news producer.
-He spent time at WSVH in Savannah, Georgia.
-Lewis also worked for Kansas Public Radio and reported on the state legislature.
-He spent six years on the West Coast, working at one of public radio's flagship stations: KPBS in San Diego where he was senior editor and a reporter.
-He most recently was assistant news director and talk-show host at WGCU in Fort Myers, Florida.
-He was a frequent contributor to NPR, specializing in military and business issues.
+Lewis began his public radio career in 1992 as reporter and executive producer at NPR member station WUFT in Gainesville, Florida.
+He also spent time at WSVH in Savannah, Georgia and was Statehouse Bureau Chief at Kansas Public Radio.
+For six years he worked at KPBS in San Diego as a senior editor and reporter.
+He also was a talk show host and assistant news director at WGCU in Fort Myers, Florida.